Iain Macwhirter

 Iain Macwhirter (born 24 September 1952) is a Scottish political journalist.
 He is a political commentator for several newspapers, an author and documentary film and radio presenter and a former Rector of Edinburgh University.
 He has worked at both the UK Parliament and Scottish Parliament, presenting the BBC2 programmes Westminster Live, Scrutiny and, from 1999, the BBC TV programme Holyrood Live from the Scottish Parliament.

 In 2013, he published Road to Referendum, which accompanied a three-part television series of the same name on STV and ITV.
 Following the Scottish independence referendum, he published Disunited Kingdom: How Westminster Won A Referendum But Lost Scotland, a retrospective on his experiences as a journalist documenting the campaign.
 In 2015, his book Tsunami, about the SNP's victory in the 2015 general election, was published by Freight Books.

 Education

-Macwhirter was educated at George Heriot's School, a grant-aided independent school in Edinburgh, followed by the University of Edinburgh, where he graduated with an honours degree in politics.
+Macwhirter was educated at George Heriot's School, a grant-aided independent school in Edinburgh, Scotland, followed by the University of Edinburgh, where he graduated with an honours degree in politics.

 Life and career

 In his Road to Referendum Macwhirter recounts rejecting his parents' nationalism in the 1970s.
 He worked for the BBC for almost 20 years, first as a researcher and then as a current affairs reporter, before becoming Scottish political correspondent in 1987.
-From 1989 he was a member of the Westminster press contingent, as part of Westminster Live.
+From 1989, he was a member of the Westminster press contingent, as part of Westminster Live.
 In 1999, he presented Politics Scotland and Holyrood Live until both were axed in 2007 and 2009 respectively.